tneprasova/bomberman/README.md

     - A game against the computer
     - The player has to kill spawned enemies, they cannot place bombs, but they will kill the player on touch
     - After killing all enemies a door to another level will appear
-    - This game mode cannot be 'won', instead the player is trying to achieve overcome themselves using the score number
+    - This game mode cannot be 'won', instead the player is trying to overcome themselves through the high score
     - Score points can be gained by killing enemies, the game will keep the high score troughout game launches

 ![The singleplayer mode](./assets/Singleplayer.png)